parallel-sta

 Sequential Dependencies:

 The above algorithm is difficult to parallelize due to sequential dependencies.
 In static timing analysis, the arrival time of a node depends on all its predecessors, meaning slack values cannot be determined until all arrival times are calculated.
 Parallelizing this requires synchronization between tasks.
+Additionally, the calculation of the RC and Slew values for a given nodes also have to be performed sequentially.

 Workload Imbalance: